vmware-archive/vmware-vcenter/docs/esx_portgroup_readme.md

   path: (Required) This parameter defines the path to the host, for example: /Datacenter-1/cluster-1.

-  vswitch:(Required) This parameter defines the name of the vswitch.
+  vswitch:(Required) This parameter defines the name of the vSwitch.

   portgrouptype: (Required) This parameter defines the port group to be created by the user.
         Valid values : "VirtualMachine" and "VMkernel"
         Default value: "VirtualMachine"

-  vmotion: (Optional) This parameter notifies whether or not a vmotion is required on the VMkernel port group.
-This parameter is optional in case of the port group of type "virtualMachine".
+  vmotion: (Optional) This parameter notifies whether or not a vMotion is required on the VMkernel port group.
+This parameter is optional in case of the port group of the type "virtualMachine".
            Valid values : "Enabled" and "Disabled"
-  failback: (Optional) This parameter notifies whether or not failback is required on the port group.
+  failback: (Optional) This parameter notifies whether or not a  failback is required on the port group.
-			Valid values : "true" and "false"
+			Valid values : "True" and "False"

   checkbeacon : (Optional) This parameter notifies whether or not a checkbeacon is required on the port group.
-           Valid values : "true" and "false"
+           Valid values : "True" and "False"

-  mtu :  (Optional) This paramter is used to specify mtu size for this port group.
+  mtu :  (Optional) This paramter is used to specify the MTU size for this port group.
+A valid MTU value must not be less than 1500 and must not exceed 9000.
-			Valid value are between 1500 to 9000

-  overridefailoverorder : (Optional) This parameter gives option to the user to override switch failover order.
+  overridefailoverorder : (Optional) This parameter facilitates the user to override switch failover order.
 			Valid values : "Enabled" and "Disabled"

-  nicorderpolicy : (Optional) This parameter gives option to the user to select active nics and standby nics for this port group.Its value has to be given in the hash format.
+  nicorderpolicy : (Optional) This parameter gives option to the user to select active NICs and standby NICs for this port group.
+The value of this parameter must be in a hash format, for example:
-			for example:
 				nicorderpolicy => {
 					activenic  => ["vmnic1"],
 					standbynic => []